Sslaxx/Godot_Sonic_Engine/Docs/Design/08_Score_Time_Lives.md

 ## Lives

 Basically, how many chances the player has to get through the game before it ends.
-Lives can be affected by many things.
+Lives can be affected by many things - obvious ones being extra life bonuses or being killed by hazards/hostiles.